Werkkainen/SAMPO-DFI/README.md

 <br/>

 Here is an overview of the demonstrative scripts for the different parts of the SAMPO-DFI pipeline.
 Guidance and further documentation is available inside the scripts themselves.
 Feel free to combine/modify the different parts into their own merged pipelines as you like.
 This repository includes or references external scripts that retain their original licenses.
-Lastly, I kindly ask you to cite my publication associated with the release of this code if you use this repository or the findings of the study for research: [LINK COMING]
+Lastly, please cite my publication if you use this repository or the findings presented in it: [LINK COMING]

 <br/>